 If you're looking for easy and no-extra-cost way to drive more people to your blog you need social sharing.
 To enable social sharing buttons in Shopify blog means getting exposed to new audiences and offer a great experience.

-Your blog readers can share your blog posts on social media and increase your blog visibility, without any effort from you.
+Your blog readers can share your on social media and increase your blog visibility, without any effort from you.
 You just need Magefan Shopify Blog to enable this option.

 The process literally takes seconds.